Maine School of Ministry (MESOM)

 Course Objectives:

-Class Meetings: JANUARY TERM
+Class Meetings:

-Requirements: Internet access, Google Classrooms capability.
+Requirements: Internet access for real-time Zoom, Google classrooms capability.

 Course Description: